 These days, organisations have to do more to ensure they attract and retain the best talent.
 Companies are now judged on culture, employee benefits and experience as much as pay, prestige and progression.
 With company review sites on the rise, a good experience review might be the difference between a potential employee choosing you over a competitor.

-Job-hopping is also increasingly common among younger generations, with Deloitte’s Talent2020 survey, a global study exploring changing talent priorities in all industries, finding that over a quarter of millennials plan to leave their employers in the next year.
 It’s clear that companies need to do more to retain their best employees, and that means listening to their staff and carefully addressing any challenges.
 Do staff want more flexible working arrangements?
-Do they have the technology they need to to do their jobs effectively?
+Do they have the technology they need to do their jobs effectively?

 A focus on employee experience is particularly relevant as we emerge from COVID-19.
 The longer the pandemic goes on, the more it seems to be affecting long-term business strategies and plans.
-While a few months ago, the return to work was the main topic of conversation, many organisations are now considering whether there's a need for everyone to return to the physical office full time.
-With most UK employees and employers being used to remote setups by now, a hybrid model with flexible working, perhaps with some permanent remote staff or the option for staff to work from home several days a week, is looking increasingly attractive.
+The return to work was long been the main topic of conversation, but many organisations are now considering whether there's a need for everyone to return to the physical office full time.
+With most employees and employers being used to remote setups by now, a hybrid model with flexible working, perhaps with some permanent remote staff or the option for staff to work from home several days a week, is looking increasingly attractive.
 In fact, one recent US survey found that 81% of respondents enjoyed working remotely and 29% went as far as saying they would leave their job if their current employer didn't allow them to continue with remote work.

 This does, however, add a new level of complexity to ensuring good employee experience.
 You can’t simply rely on piling on a load of benefits centred on the office – like a free lunch or well-designed meeting rooms – you instead need to think carefully about how you can create a good and equal experience for employees, no matter where or how they work.
 This means ensuring you have excellent lines of communication with all staff, and that those working remotely feel as connected and part of the team as those working on site.
 Can you make perks more flexible so that remote workers can benefit from them?
 Are you ensuring all of your staff have the right tech support?